Grid Search vs Random Search Guide: Understanding Hyperparameter Tuning Methods in ML

 • Recommendation systems

-For these applications, selecting the right hyperparameters directly affects the accuracy and stability of the model.
+For these applications, selecting the right hyperparameters directly impacts accuracy and consistency.
+As models grow more complex, tuning becomes increasingly important.

 • Improved model accuracy and predictive performance